 By incorporating some slow, deep breaths before (and even during) your appointment, you can help keep blood pressure better controlled at your vital check.

-Check out this mindful breathing video to learn how to practice breathing that can help reduce the stress that can come with a doctor’s appointment.
+Read more about gratitude meditation to learn how to practice breathing that can help reduce the stress that can come with a doctor’s appointment.

 What caused my kidney issues?

 I always tell my clients, we need to know exactly what caused your kidney problems to best determine your nutrition treatment plan.

 If your kidney specialist cannot determine what caused your kidney issues, then ask…